NithinKuruba/tech-docs/OpenID/session-logout.md

 ### OP iframe

 The RP saves few endpoints including `check_session_iframe` and `end_session_endpoint` by parsing discovery endpoint response from the OP.
 The URI found under `check_session_iframe` property is used as the source for embedded iframe in RP iframe.
 The embedded iframe has access to user agent state (stored in a cookie or local storage) of OP.
 The RP iframe polls this embedded iframe for monitoring session of end user.
 The OP updates the user agent state based on the events triggered by end user like login, logout etc. This updated state is tracked by the OP or embedded iframe, which sends the response based on respective updated state.

+### User Agent Blocking Third Party Cookies

+Some browers are starting to block third party cookies which is creating problems in tracking end user state across sites.
+The website data can include cookies and session or local storage.
+Specifically, the website content from site on one origin cannot be accessed by the website on a different origin currently active on a tab in user agent window.

+The result of blocking third party cookies is that, the OP iframe cannot access end user state and thus returns `changed` for every callout from RP iframe and this results in infinite loop of re-authentications.
+The back channel logout is not affected by this blockage.

 ## Front Channel Logout